-NOTE: The TOE can be delivered without the RSA/ECC crypto library.
+NOTE: The TOE can be delivered without the AT1 Secure Libraries.
 In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography and Elliptic Curve Cryptography (ECC) and Secure Hash Algorithm (SHA).

-18 TEST mode and NORMAL mode
+18 TEST mode, NORMAL mode and RESET mode

 In NORMAL mode of the TOE, TOE can no longer go back to TEST mode domain again.
+RESET mode of the TOE means that TOE doesn't operate before additional RESET signal.